 - A6.1.1 If any scoring element score is less than 80, the team shall set a condition on that PI. - A6.1.2 If a condition is set for a PI scored using the CA or PSA, the team shall make sure that the Client Action Plan proposed by the fishery client meets the following criteria: - a.
 Is capable of raising the score to 80, - b.
 Addresses all the scoring elements for which the score falls below 80 - c.
-Does not cause additional associated problems for other scoring elements. - A6.1.3 The team shall only apply the RBF to the UoA in subsequent MSC assessments if the score is 80 or above at the point of entering reassessment.
+Does not cause additional associated problems for other scoring elements. - A6.1.3 The team shall only apply the RBF to the scoring element in subsequent MSC assessments if the score is 80 or above and all related conditions have been closed by the 4th-year surveillance audit in the preceding certification cycle. at the point of entering reassessment. - A6.1.4 If the process in A5.2 was applied during an assessment, it can only be applied again at the subsequent assessment where the following is met: - d.a.
+The PSA-derived MSC score for the relevant scoring element was at least 60 at the first assessment, and - e.b.
+The PSA-derived MSC score for the relevant scoring element is at least 60 at the subsequent assessment.